 People’s faces change, visibly brighten, when they enter the cafe’s main room, kicking snow from their boots and brushing melted flakes from their parkas.
 Their postures autocorrect under the high ceilings; the average height of each patron seems to increase at least half an inch as they stand in line, bathed in natural light and coffee aroma.

 It’s my turn to order: Americano, black.
 The dark-haired girl at the register is wearing a smile I’d like to frame.
 She’s intimidatingly attractive, and so I fumble for something clever to say when she asks me how I’m doing.
-But I’ve got nothing, no words: my mouth, a swordless sheath, a book without pages.
+But I’ve got nothing, no words—my mouth, a swordless sheath.

 I pull out my wallet to pay, peeling a few singles from my thin stack.
 I don’t even consider using my credit card—not anymore at least.
 The snow keeps calm everything outside the windows, huge flakes like wet chips of white paint peeling off the sky.
 Cash—not a debit card, but cold hard cash—is the only currency I use these days; it’s harder to part with, makes me cerebrate over each purchase.
 Every dollar I let go of is like letting go of $1 of my freedom.
 I place a dollar in the jar labeled “tipping is sexy” and smile at the brunette.